 Compliance schedule and effective date

-Owners/ Managers will be informed and follow up the date that the ship is due for PSC Preventive Inspection Scheme survey through ERETES Platform.
-Under surveys tab, Owners/ Managers will be able to review the date that each ship is due for PSC Preventive Inspection Scheme survey.
+Your will be informed and follow up the date that the ship is due for PSC Preventive Inspection Scheme survey through ERETES Platform.
+Under surveys tab, you will be able to review the date that each ship is due for PSC Preventive Inspection Scheme survey.

-As stated above, in case a ship does not suffer further detentions for one (1) calendar year, the ship will automatically be removed from the scheme and Owners/ Managers will be informed.
+As stated above, in case a ship does not suffer further detentions for one (1) calendar year, the ship will automatically be removed from the scheme and you will be informed.

-Owners/ Managers/ Operators of ships not certified by DBS that require to be registered under our PSC Preventive Inspection Scheme, we may facilitate this service.
+If your ship is not certified by DromonClass but you wish to be registered under our PSC Preventive Inspection Scheme, we may facilitate this service.
 Through our network of surveyors/ auditors we can conduct occasional surveys in all major ports ensuring ongoing compliance.
 In addition, we can provide access to our online ERETES platform to review the results of the inspections and follow up.